A proxy is a machine or software that does something on behalf of you, the client.

 An "HTTP proxy" means the proxy itself speaks HTTP.
 HTTP proxies are primarily used to proxy HTTP but it is also fairly common that they support other protocols as well.
 In particular, FTP is fairly commonly supported.

-When talking FTP "over" an HTTP proxy, it is usually done by more or less pretending the other protocol works like HTTP and asking the proxy to "get this URL" even if the URL isn't using HTTP.
-This distinction is important because it means that when sent over an HTTP proxy like this, curl doesn't really speak FTP even though given an FTP URL; thus FTP-specific features will not work:
+When talking FTP "over" an HTTP proxy, it is usually done by more or less pretending the other protocol works like HTTP and asking the proxy to "get this URL" even if the URL is not using HTTP.
+This distinction is important because it means that when sent over an HTTP proxy like this, curl does not really speak FTP even though given an FTP URL; thus FTP-specific features will not work:

 curl -x http://proxy.example.com:80 ftp://ftp.example.com/file.txt